-It can be tough running an eCommerce business, especially with all the eCommerce tasks to do.
-As you would already be aware, this is more so the case when it is a small or mid-size business.
-It gets worse if you own a physical store in addition to your online store.
-You have to ensure that your inventory is up to date, as well as checking whether your prices are correct, managing your shipping, dealing with promotions, and of course, you must always be available to your customers.
+Running an eCommerce business can be challenging, especially with all the eCommerce tasks.
+As you would already be aware, this is more so when it is a small or mid-size business.
+It gets worse if you own a physical and online store.
+You have to ensure that your inventory is up to date, check whether your prices are correct, manage your shipping, deal with promotions, and always be available to your customers.
 The tasks can seem never-ending.
-The worst is that you spend your time on all these must-do tasks for your eCommerce site, yet you would like to grow your business.
-You would also much prefer to do the work you actually love doing.
+The worst is that you spend time on all these must-do tasks for your eCommerce site, yet you would like to grow your business.
+You would also much prefer to do the work you love doing.
 You may suffer from a lack of time to spend with your family.
-It can just feel too much – then you start to question whether your business is worth it, although you are at a place in your business where you are making profits.
+It can just feel too much – you start to question whether your business is worth it, although you are at a place where you are making profits.

 Outsourcing your admin tasks is a solution for many established eCommerce businesses.
-Outsourcing can save you money: you can find an assistant to do the work for less than it costs you for your time.
+Also, outsourcing can save you money: you can find an assistant to do the work for less than it costs you for your time.
 However, if you are new to this, you might be hesitant.
 Many times hesitancy is related to the fear of letting go – having to delegate.
 Nevertheless, this fear amounts to a misunderstanding of the notion of delegation.
 Firstly, delegation does not mean liberation from tasks you are not enthusiastic about doing.
-You also are not simply seeking to fill someone’s time, wanting to keep them busy.
-Delegation is a positive action that gives someone else the authority to do tasks to save you time, completing such functions to your satisfaction.
+You are not simply seeking to fill someone’s time, but you want to keep them busy.
+Delegation is a positive action that gives someone else the authority to do tasks to save time, completing such functions to your satisfaction.

 A virtual assistant for an eCommerce business might be just what you need.
 These assistants can help run the website, which means more time for you to spend on more strategic aspects of your eCommerce business, which can dramatically increase your income.
 When it comes to virtual assistants, there are many types.
 Nevertheless, they have one thing in common – they all work remotely.
 On average, an employer can save on salaries; a virtual assistant makes fewer demands and works more effectively.
 Virtual assistants that would be used for an eCommerce business include an eCommerce virtual assistant, an SEO virtual assistant, a leads virtual generator assistant, and a web dev virtual assistant.
 However, when it comes to an eCommerce business, there are seven tasks that you can delegate to an eCommerce virtual assistant.
 These are: